-As a participant, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
+As a participant, you are entitled to certain rights and protections under ERISA.
 ERISA provides that all plan participants are entitled to:

-Receive Information About The Plan and Benefits

-Examine, without charge, at the plan administrator's office and at other specified locations, such as worksites and union halls, all documents governing the plan, including insurance contracts and, if applicable, collective bargaining agreements that include provisions to establish, operate, or govern the plan, and a copy of the latest annual report (Form 5500 Series) filed by the plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration.

-Obtain, upon written request to the plan administrator, copies of all documents governing the plan, including insurance contracts and, if applicable, collective bargaining agreements that include provisions to establish, operate, or govern the plan, and copies of the latest annual report (Form 5500 Series) and updated summary plan description.
-The administrator may make a reasonable charge for the copies.

-Receive a summary of the plan's annual financial report.
-The plan administrator is required by law to furnish each participant with a copy of this summary annual report.

-Obtain a statement of your account values and what part of these values would be yours if you stop working under the plan now.
+- Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the plan, including insurance contracts and, if applicable, collective bargaining agreements that include provisions to establish, operate, or govern the plan, and a copy of the latest annual report (Form 5500 Series) filed by the plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - Obtain, upon written request to the Plan Administrator, copies of all documents governing the plan, including insurance contracts and, if applicable, collective bargaining agreements that include provisions to establish, operate, or govern the plan, and copies of the latest annual report (Form 5500 Series) and updated summary plan description.
+The administrator may make a reasonable charge for the copies. - Receive a summary of the plan's annual financial report.
+The Plan Administrator is required by law to furnish each participant with a copy of this summary annual report. - Obtain a statement of your account values and what part of these values would be yours if you stop working under the plan now.
 If you do not have a right to these values, the statement will tell you how many more years you have to work to get a right to all or a part of these values.
 This statement will be provided to you in writing at least once each calendar year quarter.
 The plan must provide the statement free of charge.